Ocean Carriers

 There have been two direct benefits of bringing the distribution centers here.
 First, these major retailers influenced the shipping lines to bring more cargo to Savannah, benefiting Georgia’s logistics industry and giving exporters greater choice in global cargo transport.

 Secondly, when the arriving import containers are emptied, they provide a steady supply of boxes for Georgia exports.
-Prior to the implementation of this strategy, Georgia producers experienced a shortage of export containers.
 Thanks to the foresight of GPA and state leaders in the 1990s, the Port of Savannah now acts as a logistics hub serving a multi-state region.
 Other advantages include:

 - Garden City Terminal is served by two Class I railroads — Norfolk Southern and CSX Transportation.

-- To improve safety and expedite truck traffic, Georgia opened the Jimmy DeLoach connector in 2016, providing direct truck access between Garden City Terminal and Interstate 95.
-The connector cuts 11 minutes from the drive time between the port and the interstate.
+- To improve safety and expedite truck traffic, Georgia opened the Jimmy DeLoach connector, providing direct truck access between Garden City Terminal and Interstate 95.

-- The Mason Mega Rail Terminal will double the Port of Savannah’s annual rail lift capacity to 1 million containers.
-The expansion, expected to be completed in 2020, will better accommodate 10,000-footlong unit trains for Norfolk Southern and CSX transportation, the East Coast’s two Class I railroads.
+- The Mason Mega Rail Terminal doubles the Port of Savannah’s annual rail lift capacity to 1 million containers.
+The largest on-terminal intermodal facility in the nation can accommodate ten, 10,000-footlong unit trains for Norfolk Southern and CSX transportation, the East Coast’s two Class I railroads.

 Interstate Access

-To improve safety and expedite truck traffic, Georgia opened the Jimmy DeLoach connector in 2016, providing direct truck access between Garden City Terminal and Interstate 95.
-The connector cuts 11 minutes from the drive time between the port and the interstate.
+To improve safety and expedite truck traffic, Georgia opened the Jimmy DeLoach connector, providing direct truck access between Garden City Terminal and Interstate 95.
+Georgia Ports will soon open the Brampton Road flyover, connecting exiting truck traffic directly onto I-516 and I-16.

 Learn MoreRail Access

-CSX Transportation serves the Chatham Intermodal Container Transfer Facility (ICTF), while Norfolk Southern Railroad calls the James D. Mason ICTF.
-Both on-terminal ICTF’s are owned and operated by the Georgia Ports Authority.
-Two- to five-day double-stack rail service is available to inland destinations such as Atlanta, Charlotte, Chicago, Dallas, Memphis, and beyond.
+CSX Transportation and Norfolk Southern serve the Mason Mega Rail, the largest on-terminal intermodal facility in the nation.
+Two- to three-day double-stack rail service is available to inland destinations such as Atlanta, Charlotte, Chicago, Dallas, Memphis, and beyond.

 Learn MoreMore Impact